Day 0 – Wednesday, June 24

 Begin your adventure in the artisan community of Spring Green situated along the Wisconsin River and consistently earning top honors for its scenery and attractions.
 Meet your fellow riders, pick up your rider packet and hear what’s in store for the next four days over refreshments and dinner.
 Come early or stay late and visit Taliesin–Frank Lloyd Wright’s home for 48 years along with buildings from nearly every decade of his career on the 600-acre estate.
 Enjoy an outdoor play at the world-renowned American Players Theater or check out the Wright-inspired House on the Rock.
-Or, visit nearby Mineral Point, a charming community settled by Cornish miners from England known for its historic sites and artisans.
+Mineral Point, a charming community settled by Cornish miners from England known for its historic sites and artisans, is also nearby.

-Before leaving Madison, you’ll definitely want to check out the Dane County Farmer’s Market, the granddaddy of all farmers markets!
+- Check out the Dane County Farmer’s Market, the granddaddy of all farmers markets!
 It is the largest producer-only farmers market in the country and encircles the capitol building with plenty of Wisconsin goodness.
-You’re sure to find plenty of great coffee, gooey cinnamon rolls, cheese and plump, juicy strawberries there, not to mention all of the other locally produced items.
+You’re sure to find plenty of great coffee, gooey cinnamon rolls, cheese, and plump, juicy strawberries there, not to mention all of the other locally produced items.

-Day 4 – Sunday, June 30: Baraboo – Spring Green
+Day 4 – Sunday, June 28: Madison – Spring Green

-Our final route is 55-60 miles and has us riding through some of the most beautiful scenery of the entire tour en route to Spring Green, the tours end.
+Our final route is 55-60 miles and has us riding through Sauk City along the Wisconsin River and through more beautiful scenery en route to Spring Green, the tours end.
 Showers provided.

 Spring Green, WI